 For those who do not have celiac disease, having gluten in your diet will not negatively impact your health.
 According to Gaynor Bussell, a dietitian and spokesperson for the United Kingdom’s Association for Nutrition, “gluten is only bad for health if you are celiac.”
 Even Lisa Cimperman, a clinical dietitian at the University Hospitals Case Medical Center in Cleveland, Ohio, agreed that “gluten is neither essential nor detrimental to one’s health or quality of diet.”

 For some reason, gluten has been antagonized by many people, especially celebrities or talk show hosts.
-They glorify the gluten-free diet, claiming that it is healthier and beneficial to the health.
-There has been no research that supports whether gluten-free diets positively anyone else besides those who have celiac disease.
+They glorify the gluten-free diet, claiming that it is healthier.
+There has been no research that supports whether gluten-free diets positively anyone else besides those who have celiac disease and non-celiac gluten sensitivity.
 Although there have been claims that gluten-free diets increase susceptibility to heart disease.